-WATCH: Onondaga County’s COVID-19 Update
+WATCH: Onondaga County’s COVID-19 update

 SYRACUSE, N.Y.
-(WSYR-TV) — Onondaga County Executive Ryan McMahon is scheduled for his daily COVID-19 update at 3 p.m.
+(WSYR-TV) — Onondaga County Executive Ryan McMahon will give an update on the COVID-19 cases in the county beginning at 3 p.m.

 More from NewsChannel 9: